 We know humans, at some point, became conscious beings in our prehistoric past.
 A major hint of this emerging consciousness is the fact that we buried our dead with tools and other items to help the departed in the next life.
 This becomes a sign of consciousness because we know our ancient ancestors had the brain capacity to understand that they were going to die and they had figured out a way to deal with it.

 Religions grew and flourished as they offered an answer to the mystery of death.
 What happens to us when we die?
 The religious answers of life after death do offer many people great comfort.

-Let me suggest a two ways that, apparently, the thought of nothingness is comforting.
+Let me suggest a two ways that, perhaps, the thought of nothingness is comforting: